Amit-Aviav/moveo-crypto-advisor/README.md

 - **Feedback:** 👍/👎 votes stored per user for each item

 ## Usage
-Onboarding flow & editing preferences
+Onboarding flow & editing preferences:
 - After login, the app checks `/api/preferences/me`.
 - If preferences are incomplete (no investor type, no assets, or no content types), the **Onboarding Wizard** opens automatically.
 - When you click **Save & Finish**, the app switches to the **Daily Dashboard**.